haochen0914/apitrace/windows-opengl-proxy/README.md

 ## Quick Start

 ### 1. Build or obtain the proxy OpenGL DLL
+Prebuilt proxy DLLs are already provided in this repository.

-Place your custom OpenGL proxy DLLs in the following structure:
+If you want to use your own build of apitrace (or another OpenGL proxy implementation), replace the DLLs in the following directories:

 ```text
 .